Loading Local Files

 Using "Split Application Binary"

-If you are using "Split Application Binary" for Android build (OBB files), you should not put your local HTML files under StreamingAssets folder, which will be put to the OBB bundle and cannot be read directly.
+If you are using "Split Application Binary" for Android build (OBB files), your local HTML files in the OBB bundle cannot be accessed directly by WebView.
+UniWebView provides an automated solution to handle this.

 Before Unity 2021.2